Send the link below via email or IMCopy

 "Habitat loss—due to destruction, fragmentation or degradation of habitat—is the primary threat to the survival of wildlife ."
 WWF

-The range of potential habitat stressors is very large and includes factors such as climate change, chemical pollution, noise pollution, pathogens and disease, physical damage to the habitat, tourism, and war-related activities.
+The range of potential habitat stressors is very large and includes factors such as chemical pollution, noise pollution, pathogens and disease, physical damage to the habitat, tourism, and war-related activities.

 Saint Croix Racer